MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-SharePoint-documents-sales-professional.md

     ![Dialog box to edit a SharePoint location](media/edit-sharepoint-location.png "Dialog box to edit a SharePoint location")

-3. The display name, parent site, and folder name is automatically populated.
+3. The display name, parent site, and folder name are automatically populated.
 Provide the new location details, and select **Save**.

 4. To add a location, on the command bar, select **Add Location**.